MarcoWorms/gpt-cli/README.md

 ## Installation

-To get started with `ape-gpt`, follow these steps:
+To get started with `gpt-cli`, follow these steps:

-1. Clone the `ape-gpt` repository to your local machine.
+1. Clone the `gpt-cli` repository to your local machine.
 2. Install the required Python dependencies by executing `pip install -r requirements.txt` in your terminal.

 ## Usage

 ### Configuring the OpenAI API Key

-Set up your OpenAI API key with `ape-gpt` by running:
+Set up your OpenAI API key by running:

 ```
 python gpt.py config